![]() |

 “Sighting of the Day in the Bush”

 A new warthog visitor with an injured left wart.
+He’s since been back a few times in the past two days.
 It didn’t appear to be bleeding or oozing.
-There are a number of ways this injury could have transpired.
-He’s since been back a few times in the past two days. |
+There are several ways this injury could have transpired. |

 Instead, weather permitting, we’ll head to Kruger tomorrow after getting a head start on the day’s post early in the morning.
-That’s the magic of this life we lead…we can do whatever we’d like, whenever we’d like and change plans at the last minute if we’d like.
+That’s the magic of this life we lead…we can do whatever we’d like, whenever we’d like, and change plans at the last minute if we’d like.

-Mom and baby on the banks of the Crocodile River with the remainder of their parade nearby. |
+Mom and baby are on the banks of the Crocodile River with the remainder of their parade nearby. |

 Elephants are frequently found by the river when viewing from Marloth Park. |

-This giraffe was on the opposite side of the river far from view without zooming in or viewing through Tom’s binoculars. |
+This giraffe was on the opposite side of the river, far from view without zooming in or viewing through Tom’s binoculars. |

-The two of us are always counting on our fingers to figure out how long it is until the next adventure, not because we want the time to fly quickly but more to gain of a perspective of how much time we have left wherever we are at any given time.
+The two of us are always counting on our fingers to figure out how long it is until the next adventure, not because we want the time to fly quickly but more to gain a perspective of how much time we have left wherever we are at any given time.

 Two waterbucks on a sandbar in the river. |

-A short time later an elephant leisurely walks passed the two waterbucks. |
+A short time later, an elephant leisurely walks past the two waterbucks. |

 Zooming in for this scene with many elephants on the river. |